Written byConnie Yang

 Check if your MacBook meets the recalling conditions on the Apple Support battery recall program page.
 If it is, Apple will replace your battery free of charge.

-Besides, Apple also has recalled the 2016-2017 13-inch MacBook Pro without Touch Bar that has the risk of built-in battery expansion.
+Besides, Apple also has recalled the 2016-2017 13-inch MacBook Pro without a Touch Bar which has the risk of built-in battery expansion.
 You can visit Apple's 13-inch MacBook Pro battery replacement program page and make a confirmation.
 Then, submit your requirement for a battery replacement.

 Update your MacBook Pro

-If you are sure your Mac notebook doesn't have battery-related issues, there's a chance that your un-rechargeable computer result from software incompatibility.
+If you are sure your Mac notebook doesn't have battery-related issues, there's a chance that your un-rechargeable computer results from software incompatibility.

 The macOS updates are necessary for improving the communication with hardware like the battery.
 So, if your MacBook Pro still runs the old macOS, problems will appear, like your MacBook won't charge.